Rules & Regulations

 - $500 -- Maximum towing charge, excluding possible storage charges and outstanding parking fines

 Two unpaid parking citations subject a vehicle to be placed on a Boot List and/or Tow-Away List without notice.
-The vehicle will be booted (immobilized) if two or more fines are outstanding and are not under appeal, or if fines are not in process of payroll deduction.
-Failure to pay parking fines or to comply with University regulations shall result in booting or towing at vehicle owner’s expense and risk to Greenwood’s Garage at 1370 West North Avenue.
+The vehicle will be booted (immobilized) if two or more fines are outstanding and are not under appeal.
+Failure to pay parking fines or to comply with University regulations shall result in booting or towing at vehicle owner’s expense and risk.
 Parking privileges may also be canceled.
 All parking fines and applicable administrative fees must be paid prior to release of vehicle to owner.
 Booted vehicles unclaimed after 48 hours, or during an emergency situation, or if deemed necessary by the University will be towed at vehicle owners expense and risk, without notice.
 Vehicles parked in fire lanes, disabled areas, delivery areas, service vehicle areas or vehicles blocking roadways and access doors may be towed without notice.
 Persons who do not have parking privileges that have 2 or more outstanding violations as described above are subject to booting and/or towing.

 Payment of Fines

 - Fines can be paid in person or mailed to Homewood Transportation Services in the South Garage, 3400 North Charles Street, Baltimore, Maryland 21218.
 Checks should be made payable to Johns Hopkins University.
 Please do not send cash.
 Fines and boot fees also may be paid by credit card using the link on our website.

 - Individuals who have parking privileges and are not on the payroll deduction list, and students, with or without parking privileges, with two or more outstanding parking fines will be placed on the Boot List.